aerogear/frontpage-ios-app/README.md

 ```

-#### Using queries, mutation and subscriptions
+### 2. Using queries, mutation and subscriptions

-Once client is build we can use it to run queries, mutations and subscriptions.
+Client is used to run queries, mutations and subscriptions.
+For more information regarding GraphQL queries, mutations and subscriptions follow [Apollo documentation for iOS](https://www.apollographql.com/docs/ios/).

 #### Query
-On application launch, a query is executed and it loads data from the server to our `TaskListViewController` using `GraphQLWatcher<AllTasksQuery>`.
+On app launch a query is executed and loads data from the server to our `TaskListViewController` using `GraphQLWatcher<AllTasksQuery>`.
 A `GraphQLQueryWatcher` is responsible for watching the store, and calling the result handler with a new result whenever any of the data the previous result depends on changes.
-We are instructing our Apollo Client to watch for the provided query and that allows us to fetch that query whenever there's been a mutation or subscription triggered.

 ```swift